hepsycode/SLIDE-x-ML-ICCD/README.md

 Research publications are available at https://hepsycode.github.io/ and http://www.pomante.net/sito_gg/Publications.htm

 ## How to Cite?
-If you use SLIDE-x in your research, please cite:
+If you use SLIDE-x-ML in your research, please cite:
 ```
 @inproceedings{10.1145/3427921.3450258,
         author = {Muttillo, Vittoriano and Giammatteo, Paolo and Stoico, Vincenzo},